 If a different repayment plan is not an option, contact your loan servicer to find out if you qualify for a loan deferment or forbearance, which would allow you to temporarily suspend your payments.

-Loan deferment does not require borrowers to make any payments, however, no progress will be made toward forgiveness or paying the loans off.
-While loans are in deferment, interest will likely still be accruing as well.
+Loan deferment does not require borrowers to make any payments.
+However, progress will not be made toward forgiveness or paying off the loans.
+While loans are in deferment, interest will likely still be accruing.
 To learn more about loan deferment types and options, visit the Department of Education’s Loan Deferment webpage.